ktkinsey37/react-assessment-1/conceptual.md

 - What are some difference between state and props?

+State is used between multiple renders while props is re-rendered every time

 - What does "downward data flow" refer to in React?

 - What is a controlled component?